Everything You Should Know About GRAS Ingredients in 2023

 Conclusion:

-The GRAS pathway is a possible pathway for a probiotic ingredient found in the food supply and one derived from non-food sources.
+The GRAS pathway is a possible pathway for a new ingredient found in the food supply and one derived from non-food sources.
 The GRAS pathway requires pivotal safety data to be publicly available.
 A conclusion of GRAS may or may not be notified to FDA.
 Suppose a probiotic is GRAS and placed into the food supply.
 In that case, the probiotic may be used in a dietary supplement as a new dietary ingredient without the required NDI notification, provided the dietary supplement does not contain significantly higher levels of the NDI than is used in already established conventional foods or does not exceed the levels established as safe in a GRAS conclusion.

 Determining the best pathway to regulatory compliance can seem overwhelming but considering the above factors can direct you to the most appropriate path for your specific novel probiotic.
 RNI is also available to help you determine the best path forward based on your ingredient needs and goals and can support the development of your GRAS and NDIN dossiers for regulatory compliance.
 Learn more about self-affirmed GRAS here: